 I was happy when I was called to participate in the film, which was announced as one of the greatest of all time.
 Cleopatra directed by Joseph Mankiewicz.

 Since it is a historic building and not even allowed to drive a nail on the wall without the permission of the Historic Preservation Commission for cinema.
-The castle was surrounded by iron scaffolding with a platform on the roof remained and they were placed two large windows at the right angle.
+The castle was surrounded by iron scaffolding with a platform on the roof remained and they have placed two large windows at the right angle.

 On the one glass, to the south, you could see the sea and the beginning of the shore.